LeoFuso/actuator-kafka-streams/README.md

 ```

 You need to include the actuator and web dependencies, on top of additional ones, for the gRPC client and server.
-If you're using Gradle, you can simply enable the `grpc-support` feature.
+If you are using Gradle, you can simply enable the `grpc-support` feature.
 Further, you also need to
 add `readonlystatestore` and `timestampedreadonlystatestore` endpoint to `management.endpoints.web.exposure.include` property.
 By default, this endpoint is disabled.